-Advisor Toh in Blade of Toshubi enjoys torturing and breaking women.
+Blade of Toshubi: Advisor Toh enjoys torturing and breaking women.
 He also has a room filled with the tails of the people he has killed (including his women) that he occasionally stuffs his women into for extended periods, sometimes for punishment, but sometimes For the Evulz.

-The Infernomancer (known by some as TIM) from Dominic Deegan.
-Even by the standards of a demonically empowered murderer (yes, there are more than one of these in the comic), TIM is a sick piece of work.
+Dominic Deegan The Infernomancer (known by some as TIM), is a sick piece of work even by the standards of a demonically empowered murderer (yes, there are more than one of these in the comic).
 In an early story arc, he tried to find the headmaster of the local magic academy (Dominic's mother) by attacking the school and slaughtering students until one of them coughed up her location.
 Unbelievably, he topped himself after becoming the servant of an Eldritch Abomination — after escaping limbo, he celebrated his freedom by massacring random places of worship.
 Then he wiped out a village for kicks — that Dominic's brother was also there was just a bonus to TIM.

-Emperor Nicholas the Puissant of General Protection Fault, who has conquered the world in an alternate dimension.
+General Protection Fault: Emperor Nicholas the Puissant has conquered the world in an alternate dimension.
 He kills people who fail him, tortures Nega-Ki to ensure his counterpart's obedience, then threatens to torture prisoners to death in front of him if he wastes time, and it is ultimately revealed that he doesn't want Project Velociraptor so that he can win the war with the aliens laying waste to Earth, but so he can escape and re-establish himself elsewhere.

-Kore is a dwarf Paladin who makes Fantastic Racism his own personal crusade.
-He indiscriminately slaughters any members of traditional Always Chaotic Evil "monster" races (goblins, orcs, ogres, etc.) he meets on a one-man genocidal rampage...in a world where it's clear for readers only demons and undead can be considered such.
-He doesn't even spare defenseless elders and those begging for mercy (also their women and children, but that last part's Offstage Villainy).
-When confronted with a small child from his own race (dwarf) who was literally Raised by Orcs - but whose foster father was a kind man, and raised him to be a decent person who wouldn't be afflicted by the Fantastic Racism endemic to the setting - and whose said foster father begged him to spare with his dying breath, he monologues that even if the boy's been with the orc for about a year he's been hopelessly tainted (keep in mind this is a Dungeons & Dragons-based 'verse, where dwarves are the human equivalent of 15 at 60, meaning even a 7-8-years-old-looking kid would probably have at least about three decades of time to be "purified") and butchers the kid like any of the other humanoids he just massacred.
-When Chief attempts a You Shall Not Pass on Kore (who utterly outclasses him) so the rest of the goblin party can escape, Kore chooses the vile utilitarian path - after downing Chief, he heals him so he doesn't die... then submits him to Cold-Blooded Torture so his screams of pain will lure back the rest of the group.
-This also shows him to be a hypocrite, as he's basically using his prey's basic moral decency against them while still considering them irredeemable Always Chaotic Evil scum.
-He has had zero Freudian Excuse revealed and there is a serious Fridge Horror of realizing that either he never used his Detect Evil, or worse that he routinely ignores what it reveals (that his prey aren't all evil by a longshot), which dovetails his twisted world view that anyone associating with what he considers evil monsters are tainted and worthy of nothing but pitiless extermination, no rehabilitation possible (like that poor dwarf kid mentioned earlier).
+Kore is a dwarf Paladin who sees all "monster" races as Always Chaotic Evil and indiscriminately slaughters any members of such he finds, even though only demons and undead can be considered such.
+Even defenseless elders and those begging for mercy aren't spared.
+When confronted with a small dwarf child who was raised by an orc to be a decent person and not afflicted by the Fantastic Racism endemic to the setting, he butchers the kid like any of the other humanoids he just massacred, ignoring the foster father's dying pleas to spare him and claiming the boy was hopelessly tainted.
+When Chief attempts a You Shall Not Pass on Kore so the rest of the goblin party can escape, Kore takes down Chief, heals him so he doesn't die, and then tortures him so his screams of pain will lure back the rest of the group.
+This proves his hypocrisy since he uses his prey's basic moral decency against them yet still considers them irredeemable scum.
+When Minmax and Forgath show up, he also attacks them even though they were also fighting the goblin party.
+He has had zero Freudian Excuse revealed, although Forgath's horrified reaction to finding out Kore is there hints that something very twisted happened involving him.
+Also, there is serious Fridge Horror in that either he never uses his Detect Evil, or ignores it when it reveals that his prey aren't all evil.
+This dovetails with his twisted world view that anyone associating with what he considers evil monsters are tainted and worthy of nothing but pitiless extermination, no rehabilitation possible.

-From Homestuck, we have Caliborn, better known by his title, Lord English.
-He killed his own sister through proxy, enslaved the Handmaid after his awakening, murdered the author out of spite in-story, and permanently killed hundreds of largely harmless doomed timeline characters.
+Homestuck: Caliborn, better known by his title, Lord English, killed his own sister through proxy, enslaved the Handmaid after his awakening, murdered the author out of spite in-story, and permanently killed hundreds of largely harmless doomed timeline characters.
 What's worse is that he essentially has no real motivation to do what he does.
 Power?
 He's already got plenty of that.
 Galactic domination?
 He'd rather destroy it all himself.
 If what's been said about him indicates anything, it's that he's just doing it to amuse himself, and to completely obliterate his sister and all that she loved.

 The apple didn't fall far from the tree, apparently.
 Caliborn's ancestor destroyed hundreds of planets and killed millions unprovoked - and, like his son, for his own amusement.
 The cherry on top is that if Aranea's narration is to be believed, Caliborn is even worse.

-Mob Ties has Bengal, who is a rapist, murderer, and freakin' god of undeath confined in a human form.
+Mob Ties: Bengal is a rapist, murderer, and freakin' god of undeath confined in a human form.
 Among his many sins, he has raped Mika, who was 13-14 at the time, murdered Mika's best friend Kyoko, and then destroying the one object that might have undone that murder.
 He also killed Santa Claus.

-Susan from Sire.
+Sire: Susan.
 You might be inclined to think of her cruelty to Anna as the frustrations as a lonely child.
 That is, until she savagely beats in the head of the only person who cared about her, simply because he didn't shower her with enough attention.
-After this, she pins the rap on Anna, laughs off her suicide attempt, snaps the neck of her lawyer, smuggles herself and Anna into another country, and leaves her at the hands of some unsavoury types.
+After this, she pins the rap on Anna, laughs off her suicide attempt, snaps the neck of her lawyer, smuggles herself and Anna into another country, and leaves her at the hands of some unsavory types.
 And while she's doing all this, she coerces Anna into thinking that it was all her fault.

-Avogadro Pompey stands out as a Complete Monster even compared to the Jerk Ass cast of Something Positive: he kept Pepito as a sex slave, psychologically and physically abused his nephew, and set Kharisma up to take the rap for a murder (his own, as a matter of fact) which she didn't commit.
+Something Positive: Avogadro Pompey stands out as a Complete Monster even compared to the Jerk Ass cast.
+He kept Pepito as a sex slave, psychologically and physically abused his nephew, and set Kharisma up to take the rap for a murder (his own, as a matter of fact) which she didn't commit.

-Doctor Chu in Wayward Sons is a brilliant scientist who gets most of his results through torturous experiments on live subjects.
+Wayward Sons: Doctor Chu is a brilliant scientist who gets most of his results through torturous experiments on live subjects.
 Or, put another way, he's a professional torturer who learns a lot of useful things while on the job.
 Either way, he certainly enjoys what he does.